sguzman/HQ9-/README.md

 - **Q**: Print the program's source code
 - **9**: Print the lyrics to "99 Bottles of Beer"
 - **+**: Increment the accumulator

+### Extras
+I added the file necessary to use `activator ui` for project management.
+Enjoy!

 #### Reference